 About 3 months into drinking strictly fresh lemon in my water I noticed that I hadn’t gotten a blemish the entire time.
 This is highly unusual, especially since I am prone to them at least once a month (if you know what I mean!)
 Also, because sometimes I don’t follow my own advice and end up forgetting to wash my face before bed forever clogging my pores.
 I’m very good about a daily skin care routine (exfoliate, serum, moisturize, etc.), but not so good around 10pm when I’m tired (especially on weekends.)
 So now 6 months into doing my usual skin care routine and drinking a lot of fresh lemon water, I have been blemish-free the entire time.
 In fact, when I just had a facial at The Lodge at Woodloch, the esthetician told me that I didn’t really have much congestion in my pores.
 Score!

 Lemon essential oil is amazing as an ingredient in skin and body care products too.
 It serves as an antiseptic, is cooling to the skin and is also quite a way to wake up your senses with its invigorating fragrance.
 In fact, it’s part of A Girl’s Gotta Spa!
-Energizing Citrus body wash and body lotion.
+Energizing Citrus body wash, body lotion and salt scrub.
 With antioxidants and minerals like calcium, magnesium, Vitamin C and potassium, your skin will reap the benefits when applied topically as part of a skin care product (I never recommend applying it solo to your skin as it can cause photodermatitis.)
 Of course, it also has wonderful health benefits when consumed via a healthy diet.
 When applying products that contain lemon in it, just be sure to wear a good broad spectrum UVA/UVB sunscreen, as you may burn a little more easier than others when exposed to direct sun light.

 Also, in case you were wondering if lemon juice can fade acne scars, this is a great post to read: Does Lemon Juice Fade Acne Scars?